 This class surveyed the body of films produced by Val Lewton at RKO studios from 1942-1946.
 The course included the complete Lewton filmography but was centered on the Lewton unit’s horror films.
+Pictured above is Jacqueline (Jean Brooks) from The Seventh Victim (1943).
 The course was supplemented with optional “Binge” films that further contextualized the cinematic discourse of these horror films in their moment.
 The course was invested in practices of close reading these texts, including their visuality, sonority, and narrative structure.
 The analysis of editing technique and camera work were a central focus of the writing.
 It also was concerned with questions of the generic possibilities and boundaries of horror as a discourse and affect historically contextualized and deployed in the midst of a world war and following its end.

 Things to Remember